A new approach to strength training for runners

 The few “thrill seekers” that do enter the gym to strength train usually do so in a somewhat dysfunctional manner.
 They train in the seated or lying position.
 They train using open chain exercises (foot not attached to the earth).
 They train in a single plane of motion (i.e. sagittal) for multiplanar movement and when standing they train on two legs for a single leg event (running takes place on a single leg).

-Although any strength training can be beneficial, especially for the untrained individual, training in a more functional manner will produce far greater results.
+Although any strength training for runners can be beneficial, especially for the untrained individual, training in a more functional manner will produce far greater results.
 What exactly does this mean?
 Simply put this means training movements not muscles or training is a functional manner.
 Functional training has become a buzzword in the fitness industry as of late.
 What is means is conditioning the body consistently with its integrated movement.
 The human body works as an integrated unit not one body part at a time and therefore should be trained as a unit.
 Could you imagine going out for a ten mile run and not bending your knees to isolate your hips.
 Of course this does not make sense, so take the same philosophy into the weight room.

 Below are some old running myths.
 Let’s take a look at each one.